Kinchela Aboriginal Boys' Training Home: Background

-In Darlington Point Reverend Gribble established the Warangesda Aboriginal Mission in 1880 and in 1883 set up a separate girls' dormitory.
-The dormitory housed the girls separately in a building which included a dining room and kitchen as well as the dormitory room.
-Girls were brought in from many places and were trained to be domestic servants.
-When Warangesda Mission became an Aboriginal Station in 1884 the Aboriginal Protection Board continued to send Aboriginal girls to the Warangesda girls' dormitory.
+In Darlington Point, Reverend Gribble established the Warangesda Aboriginal Mission in 1880 and, in 1883, set up a separate girls' dormitory.
+The girls were housed separately, in a building which included a dining room and kitchen, as well as the dormitory.
+Girls were brought in from many areas and were trained to be domestic servants.
+When Warangesda Mission became an Aboriginal Station in 1884, the Aboriginal Protection Board continued to send Aboriginal girls to the Warangesda girls' dormitory.
 It was the Warangesda Mission/Station girls' dormitory which became the model or prototype for the later Aboriginal Children's Training Homes at Cootamundra (Cootamundra Domestic Training Home for Aboriginal Girls) and Kinchela.

-Frustrated by the lack of legislative power to control the education and lives of Aboriginal children the Aborigines Protection Board successfully lobbied for a new act which was introduced in 1909.
+Frustrated by the lack of legislative power to control the education and lives of Aboriginal children, the Aborigines Protection Board successfully lobbied for a new act.
+In 1909, the Aborigines Protection Act 1909 was passed.
 The Board's Annual Reports of 1909 and 1911 show the emphasis on training of Aboriginal children.
 The Board felt limited by the Act because it only gave them direct control over children over 14 who could be apprenticed.
-To remove younger children they had to apply to the magistrate under the Neglected Children and Juvenile Offenders Act 1905.
-The Board was of the opinion that the children would only become good and proper members of "industrial society" if they were completely removed and not allowed to return.
+To remove younger children they had to apply to a magistrate under the Neglected Children and Juvenile Offenders Act 1905.
+The Board was of the opinion that the children would only become good and proper members of "industrial society" if they were completely removed from their families and not allowed to return.
 The underlying assumption, as ever, was that Aboriginal people lacked the intellect to undertake anything but menial tasks.
-This later translated into the limits on the types of training provided; girls training for domestic service and the boys for labouring.
+That later translated into the limits on the types of training provided: girls being trained for domestic service and the boys for labouring.

-The Aborigines Protection Act was amended in 1915 and again in 1918 giving the Board the right "to assume full control and custody of the child of any aborigine, if after due inquiry it is satisfied that such a course is in the interest of the moral or physical welfare of such child.
+The Aborigines Protection Act was amended in 1915 and again in 1918, giving the Board the right "to assume full control and custody of the child of any aborigine, if after due inquiry it is satisfied that such a course is in the interest of the moral or physical welfare of such child.
 The Board may remove such child to such control and care as it thinks best."
-A court hearing was no longer necessary.
-If the parents wanted to appeal it was up to them to go to the court.
+A court hearing was no longer necessary and, if parents wanted to challenge the seizure of their children, it was up to them to go to court.